benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 export default Modal
 ```

 The Modal component works by layering a backdrop and an inner container.
 The backdrop is fixed behind the modal using the `z-index` property.
-This allows the backdrop to listen for clicks and close the entire component while the foreground can be clicked without triggering a close.
+This allows the backdrop to listen for clicks and close the entire component while the foreground can be clicked without triggering the close event.
 The funny looking brackets `<></>` are shorthand for `React.Fragment` and allow sibling elements to be returned by a component.
 The `show` prop is a `Boolean` passed down from Picker to control the `display` style.
 When `show` is `false` the style is set to `display: none`.
 Styled Components also comes with a `keyframes` helper function which is used with `transform: scale()` to give a zoom effect when the Picker appears.
 The `children` prop is available on all components in React and allows the Modal to be a reusable wrapper component.
 Finally, the `modal` prop is a `ref` that will be used later in positioning calculations.

+For those new to Styled Components, the above code should illustrate some of the reasons why the library works so well with React.
+The standard pattern of passing `props` allows us to set dynamic styles.
+We can also interpolate variables like `zoom` to make the code even more resuable.

-As a side note, this basic Modal can be used for anything - signups, forms, images, videos, etc. The trick is the 50% positioning and transformation that automatically centers the contents.
-Tweak the animation styles, transform origin and width to suite particular use cases.
-Also, set the value of `show` to true to speed up development.
+As a side note, this basic Modal can be used for anything - sign up forms, image lightboxes, videos, etc. The trick to centering the component is the 50% positioning and transformation.
+Tweak the animation styles, transform origin, and width to suite particular use cases.
+Also, set the value of `show` to `true` to speed up development.
 This will remove the annoying step of clicking the swatch on every update.

 - Add Modal to Picker

+<div class='filename'>Picker.js</div>

 ```jsx
 const Picker = () => {